Module Manager - Developer Guide

 Given below is the class diagram of the Model Component:

-component is responsible for serving as a boundary between the Controller
+The Model component is responsible for serving as a boundary between the Controller component and Storage

 component.